• Skip to primary navigation

 invito a jugar a casa.

-This basically translates to: “When the month of October is here, I run to my house’s garden and look with happiness for three or four pumpkins.
+This translates to: “When the month of October is here, I run to my house’s garden and look with happiness for three or four pumpkins.
 I prepare and arrange them.
 I take out all the seeds and make big eyes and a mouth that makes you laugh.
 I have so much fun with all my pumpkins and invite all my friends to play at home.”

 A couple of years ago I had the opportunity to make my first jack-o’-lantern.
 That year I spent several weeks during the fall on the east coast of the United States, most of the time at my in-laws in Virginia.
 There I had the opportunity to carve a traditional Halloween pumpkin following the instructions of that song I learned as a child.